status-im/help.status.im/docs/en/your-profile-and-preferences/back-up-and-secure-your-recovery-phrase.md

 <div class="admonition tip screenreader">
 <p class="admonition-title">Tip</p>
-<p>If you're using a screen reader, consider making an audio recording of your recovery phrase.
-For extra security, you can come up with a short story that would include words from your recovery phrase in the right order.</p>
+<p>If you're using a screen reader, consider making an audio recording of your recovery phrase or asking someone you trust to do so.
+For extra security, you can come up with a short story that would include words from your recovery phrase in the right order, and ask someone you trust to record it for you.</p>
 </div>

 - **Keep it safe**